Skip to content

 What are the origins of soap?

-According to Roman legend, the first soaps were accidentally discovered around 3,000 years ago on Mount Sapo, near Rome.
+According to Roman legend, the first soaps were accidentally discovered around 3,000 years ago on Mount Sapo, a mythical mountain near Rome.
 After animals were sacrificed to please the Roman gods, the animals’ leftover fatty tissues, mixed with ashes of altar fires, ran downhill over the mountain.
 Women who visited the temple noted that when mixed with rainwater, the mixture of animal fat and ashes seemed to clean their clothes.
 Since then, the concept of combining fats and ashes remains an important part of soapmaking.

 What is saponification?